ESPGeiger Stations - Public WebAPI

 Configuring on the device

-The /webapi page on each device shows the Station Network controls:
+The /webapi page on each device shows the ESPGeiger Network controls:

 - Station ID - assigned by the server on first handshake.
 Click to view your station on